pedro-moreira-ibm/bob_workshop_portugal/bob-with-watsonx-orchestrate-labs/wxo-bob/README.md

 ---

-## 3.3: Ask Bob to Create the Agent
+## 3.3: Ask Bob to create the agent

 **Prompt for Bob:**